Hendriela/datajoint_wahl/README.md

 To access the MySQL database directly (for maintenance, user creation etc.), connect to the server via SSH and type: <code>mysql -h 127.0.0.1 -u YourAccountName -p</code> and enter your password.
 Then the <code>mysql></code> prompt should appear and you can start using MySQL commands to interact with the database.

 Consult the <a href="https://docs.datajoint.io/matlab/v3.4/admin/3-accounts.html">DataJoint Documentation</a> for creating new users and granting privileges.
+To create new users or change privileges, you have to use the root account to log into the database.